Norbert515/flutter_villains/README.md

 ### Secondary Animation
 You can play up to two animations per `Villain`.
-If you want more you can always wrap Villains inside each other for an _infinite_ amount of animations!
+You can always wrap Villains inside each other for _infinite_ animations!
 ```dart
     Villain(
       villainAnimation: VillainAnimation.fromBottomToTop(0.4, to: Duration(milliseconds: 150)),